Training Data for Machine Learning

 Book description

-Your training data has as much to do with the success of your data project as the algorithms themselves--most failures in deep learning systems relate to training data.
-But while training data is the foundation for successful machine learning, there are few comprehensive resources to help you ace the process.
-This hands-on guide explains how to work with and scale training data.
-You'll gain a solid understanding of the concepts, tools, and processes needed to:
+Your training data has as much to do with the success of your data project as the algorithms themselves because most failures in AI systems relate to training data.
+But while training data is the foundation for successful AI and machine learning, there are few comprehensive resources to help you ace the process.

-• Design, deploy, and ship training data for production-grade deep learning applications
+• Design, deploy, and ship training data for production-grade AI applications

-• Recognize and correct new training data-based failure modes
+• Recognize and correct new training-data-based failure modes such as data bias

-• Confidently use automation and acceleration approaches to more effectively create training data
+• Confidently use automation to more effectively create training data

-• Successfully maintain, operate, and improve your system
+• Successfully maintain, operate, and improve training data systems of record

 Publisher resources